3HMonkey/UOLandscape/README.md

-# UOLandscaper
+# UOLandscape

-UOLandscaper is a modern landscape editor and creator tool for Ultima Online.
+UOLandscape is a modern landscape editor and creator tool for Ultima Online.
 This editor helps you to easily develop maps and content for your game.

 **AWARE: THIS IS ALPHA STAGE => NOT YET RUNNABLE AND/OR STABLE**